This blog post was updated on February 21, 2022.

 New Orleans is also considered the birthplace of jazz — one of America’s biggest contributions to the world of music.
 New Orleans is also a trendsetter in diverse genres from hip-hop to rhythm & blues and funk.
 It also played a significant role in the evolution of gospel music.

-When someone thinks about important experiences that shape African American history in Chicago, the Great Migration, a long-term movement of African Americans from the South to the urban North, that took place between 1916 and 1970 comes to mind.
-Over 500,000 of the approximately 7 million African Americans who left the South ended up in Chicago during this time.
+When someone thinks about important experiences that shape African-American history in Chicago, the Great Migration, a long-term movement of African-Americans from the South to the urban North that took place between 1916 and 1970 comes to mind.
+Over 500,000 of the approximately 7 million African-Americans who left the South ended up in Chicago during this time.

+Shortly after, as a result of this new population being composed of many musicians that would perform in the streets, at parties, clubs, and other events, the “Chicago blues” was born.
 The open-air market on Maxwell Street in the 1930s and 1940s was a very prominent spot for blues musicians to perform, earn tips, collaborate with other musicians, and entertain throngs of enthusiastic onlookers and fans.

 Whether it’s checking out the top blues bands in Chicago nightclubs or at the always popular Chicago Blues Festival, Chi-Town reigns supreme when it comes to a destination that lives and breathes the blues.

 Southern soul music originated in Tennessee in the first half of the 20th century and it was championed and promoted to mainstream America thanks to the efforts of Stax Records.
 This iconic record company was known for discovering black soul singers from 1957 to 1975 and giving them the hits that propelled them into the charts.